Ahmed-Elgohary1/KD-tree/README.md

 #### 1) construction of the tree
 To construct the tree we divide our domain in each level and choose the middle point to split the new domain.
 So the backbone of the algorithm is sorting.
-As a result to improve our time complexity efficiency, We use merge sort to have complexity of O(K n log n).
+As a result to improve our time complexity efficiency, We use merge sort to have complexity of O(K n log n).🦄🦄
    ![image](https://user-images.githubusercontent.com/67281513/158078588-44d8930c-712e-4b83-8fe0-6bfbcf88488c.png)